 Disclosures help a buyer learn as much as possible about a house before making their purchase.

 You are selling a great home right?
 When you keep something to yourself, a minor, needed repair can snowball in much bigger problems.
 Many properties have something pop up during the inspection that the seller wasn’t prepared for.
 Imagine, your asking price slashed because of a defect you were unaware of.
 Your house is a multi-faceted machine.
 Many sellers choose to have their home inspected prior to a sale.
 This allows them to make the necessary repairs ahead of time, lessening potential buyer’s bargaining ability.
 An inspection will also show good-faith in selling.
 You are telling the world you want your home to be in the greatest possible condition before it is sold.

 Disclosure rules vary state to state.
 Your agent, attorney or broker will be able to supply you a checklist that covers the requirements for your state.
 Review the list in its entirety and add as many detailed notes as possible.
 Don’t forget to include the dates of upgrades and repairs.
 Fill out the form as honestly and as completely as possible.
 If you have questions, it is best to talk to a lawyer instead of your agent.
 Your agent might avoid such questions as they are out of their scope, and they want to lessen their liability.

 Remember, YOU CAN GET SUED for being dishonest.

 And if you are found liable, you will need to pay for repairs, legal expenses, punitive damages and in some cases, the sale can be rescinded.
 Make sure you are working with a trusted professional to help guide you through real estate disclosures.

-Are you selling your home in Renton?
+Are you selling your home in Seattle?
 If you have questions, we have answers!
 Fill out this form, or give our office a call now!
 206-452-0601